sovan92/LowLevelDesignDocuments/LLD_Educative.md

 ### Structure of design patterns
 <b>Pattern name: </b> This is an identification step that describes a design problem.

-Intent: This step describes the use case of the particular design pattern.
+<b>Intent:</b> This step describes the use case of the particular design pattern.

-Motivation: This step illustrates the problem and talks about the inner components in the pattern to solve the problem.
+<b>Motivation:</b> This step illustrates the problem and talks about the inner components in the pattern to solve the problem.

-Structure: This step visualizes the structure using a graphical representation of the classes in the pattern.
+<b>Structure:</b> This step visualizes the structure using a graphical representation of the classes in the pattern.

-Consequences: This step describes the trade-offs of a particular pattern.
+<b>Consequences:</b> This step describes the trade-offs of a particular pattern.

-Implementation: This step illustrates an example of code in any popular programming language.
+<b>Implementation:</b> This step illustrates an example of code in any popular programming language.